s-kybound/s-kybound/README.md

 ### Hi!

 I’m Kyriel!
 I also go by the moniker @s-kybound (or related derivatives, based on the availability of the moniker).
-I'm a penultimate Computer Science Student @ National University of Singapore; A programmer and learner interested in programming languages, functional programming, parallel programming, linguisticsand the like!
+I'm a penultimate Computer Science Student @ National University of Singapore; A programmer and learner interested in programming languages, functional programming, parallel programming, linguistics and the like!

 In my free time, I enjoy building stuff, swimming, cooking and running!